 But then, if I gaze into my crystal ball, a legal challenge will say “Prove that smaller players tackling bigger players are at greater risk of injury”.
 Because you might think it obvious, but there’s no evidence for this (for example, scrumhalves, the smallest players on the field, don’t have the highest injury risks, and locks, the largest players, don’t have the lowest risk).
 So again, we see a sound conceptual argument, a good theory, but no hard facts to support it, and we’re back in that position again!

 That’s a hugely complex issue, and does push one further towards caution, which is to say, exclusion, in this debate.
-I don’t know the way around this.
+I don’t know the way around this, but if sport is to fulfil its obligations to ensure fairness for its participants, then it has to.
+If that same sport has an obligation for safety, then this becomes even more significant and important.

 Short term conclusion, then onto the details for the interested!